MisterProtocol/RAND-editor/README.md

 information.
 Otherwise, "e" will use either `terminfo` or `termcap` terminal descriptions, depending on how it is compiled (see below).
 #### "ncurses"
+**N.B.: CURRENTLY THE MOUSE DOES NOT WORK CORRECTLY WITH NCURSES-6.2 OR NCURSES-6.3.
+IT WORKS CORRECTLY WITH THE GENERALLY INSTALLED NCURSES-5.4.**
 The original version of the editor does its own input and terminal handling, without reference to external libraries, although it can make use of `curses` to write to terminals that do not have built-in